YiamiYo/Cura-PowerCostPlugin/README.md

-Simple plugin to display the estimated power cost of a print
+Simple plugin to display the estimated power cost of a print.

+Manage Printers > Power Cost Settings